Here are some helpful tips to assist you in preparing and delivering an effective presentation.

 10 Tips for Successful Public Speaking

 Keep the size of your audience in mind.
 Visuals that are not clearly legible to all participants are distracting and annoying.
 Remember that some participants will be in the back of the room.

-Palatino, Helvetica, Avant Garde, and Times are simple and easy-to-read fonts.
+Use fonts that are simple and easy-to-read.
 Generally, one font should be used throughout your presentation, with perhaps another used sparingly for special emphasis.

 Keep your displayed message simple.
 Your presentation graphics should highlight the points you are making, not repeat them word for word.

 Four to six colors are usually plenty to communicate your message.
 Of these, only one or two should be intense colors.

 Black text on a white background is always the best visually, but is also a boring choice.
 Use colors that are easy on the eyes and always keep good contrast in mind so that conference participants do not have to strain to guess what is typed on a slide.